Hackney-Enterprises-Inc/accounting-connector/README.md

 ## What this is

 A provider layer, not an accounting system.
 It knows how to talk to Xero and Intuit and nothing else.
-It has no database, no queue, no models, no opinion about what a tenant is, and no idea whether a given document is ready to sync.
+The core has no database, queue or models; the optional Laravel integration supplies database-backed stores.
+Your application decides whether a document is ready to sync.

 It exists because two products needed the same provider layer and neither wanted to own it twice.